linode/docs/docs/troubleshooting/troubleshooting-firewalls/index.md

 1. The Firewalls Listing page displays a list of all the Cloud Firewalls currently active on your account.

-1. Find the Linode you are troubleshooting under the **Linodes** column to determin which Cloud Firewall(s) is assigned to it.
+1. Find the Linode you are troubleshooting under the **Linodes** column to determine which Cloud Firewall(s) is assigned to it.

 1. Next, check the **Status** column to confirm that the Cloud Firewalls is **Enabled**.